IG9626/ProgramingPeregrination/index.md

 <img src="https://github.com/IG9626/Calculator/blob/master/calculatorPlan.jpg" height="350">

 After the layout I began to code the application, I started with 2 function buttons and the display.
 During the making of this calculator I learned what classes were and how to use them.
 I also learned how to make a complex program, that had many aspects that worked together.
+I got a working calculator (mostly :):) I still want to code 4 function buttons with square root, exponents, etc. I will just add that sometime in the future;) that I could potentially use!
 It took awhile to get a hang of the program, but in the end it was well worth it!
-I got a working calculator that I could potentially use.

   <img src="https://github.com/IG9626/Calculator/blob/master/picture/Screen%20Shot%202018-02-14%20at%201.39.07%20PM.png" height="500">

 ### Pig Latin Converter
 <img src="https://github.com/IG9626/pigLatinConverter/blob/master/picOfPigLatinConverter.png" height="200">